wootfish/obsidian/README.md

 Explicit coordinates do not often get specified in Obsidian; in fact, for most images they are not necessary _at all_.
-However, just so you know: We place the origin in the bottom-left, with +x pointing right and +y pointing up.
-This may not be what you are used to; it's not what I'm used to either, but it is the convention our renderer uses and so following it keeps the code simple.
+However, just so you know: We place the origin in the top-left, with +x pointing right and +y pointing down.

+(This is the convention used by most graphics editing tools; however, it is in open defiance of our graphics library, which places the origin in the bottom left with +y pointing up; I know that's how people draw x-y axes on paper and also how GL does things, but god dammit it just ain't right.)

 Until we write some proper docs, the best usage guide is the `examples` folder.
 I've done my best to keep the examples terse and clear.
 If you have any